To participate in the School Readiness (SR) program, a provider must meet each of the following requirements:

 - Comply with the process for child screening and child assessment as outlined by the Coalition

 - Must agree to receive payment for services via direct deposit

 Child care partners are a key component to the successful implementation of this valuable program.
 Each provider wishing to offer SR services must attend a New Provider Orientation, submit the required paperwork to the Coalition or its designee, and receive an onsite visit to ensure compliance with legislative requirements.

 Once a provider is determined eligible and a School Readiness Health and Safety Inspection has been completed by the Department of Children and Families (DCF), with no violations, then the SR contract will be signed and executed between the provider and the Coalition.

 **Note: A Health and Safety Checklist Inspection will be conducted once per year by DCF as per the new Rule 6M-4.620 Health and Safety Checklists and Inspections.

 NEW Health & Safety Handbooks for SR Providers from OEL: (effective 1/1/2017)

-For more information about the Health and Safety Handbooks and checklists click here.
+For more information regarding the SR standards and Pre-training requirements click here.